uhu505/ParticleHierarchyEditorWindow/README.md

 How to use?
 https://vimeo.com/829587150?share=copy

+Lastly, please be cautious when using the tool in your personal projects as you may experience crashes.
+I haven't taken extensive precautions against potential issues that may arise from modifications beyond what I specified in the plugin description.
+Thank you.

 *License
 This project is distributed under the GNU General Public License (GPL) v3.
 For the full text of the license, please refer to the LICENSE file.